Step Challenge FAQs

 Cycle Challenge FAQs

 Get a team of 3-6 people together.
-Every team must have a ‘new cyclist’ – that’s someone who hasn’t cycled in the past six months.
+There are extra chances of winning prizes for teams who have new/returning cyclists on their team to so why not encourage your colleagues to get involved.
 There is no minimum number of trips new cyclists must make for this challenge, so don’t worry if you’re taking your time building up trips.
 The main thing is taking part, supporting your colleagues and having fun on your bike!
-If your team does not have a new cyclist, you can still take part, but won’t be eligible for prizes.
-Once your team has a name and a Captain, participants can register for the challenge using the Active Travel Logger on the right of this page.
+Once your team has a name and a Captain, participants can register for the challenge on the Active Travel Logger.
 Every participant must register individually and log their trips.
 Click here for more information »

-Distances aren't logged as we want to make the competition open to as many new and occasional cyclists as possible.
+Distances aren't logged as we want to make the competition open to as many new, returning and occasional cyclists as possible.
 If the competition was based solely on distance, club cyclists doing one long cycle at the weekend would leave everyone else in the dust!
-By making 1 trip = 1 point, the efforts of someone who hasn't cycled for years are appreciated as much as someone who cycles the Wicklow mountains every weekend.
+By making 1 trip = 1 point, the efforts of someone who hasn't cycled for years are appreciated as much as someone who cycles many miles every weekend for leisure.
 However there is also a prize being offered each week for an individual distance cyclist.
 If you want to be in with a chance of winning, you will have to record your KMs cycled, you can download this Distance Logger excel sheet (KMs) to keep a record.
 If you don't know how far your journey is, you can use an app or website to figure that out for you e.g. STrava or Map my Ride We will be sending out a survey monkey link at the end of each week for participants to share their total distance.
 This will have to be backed up by your record sheet.

 You can see how you and your team are doing when you log into your Active Travel Logger and go to ‘Team Statistics’.
 On the page ‘My Active Travel Logger’ calendar on the bottom right of the page you will see your team average figures to date along with information on Calories burned, CO2 saved, fuel and tolls and parking saved.
 Your team's progress will also be shown on an overall Leader Board.

-Prizes are provided by the National Transport Authority and Travelwise Northern Ireland.
+Prizes are provided by the National Transport Authority.
 For further information on prizes, please see the Prizes page.

-You can use a Dublin bike, a company fleet bike or borrow one from a friend to clock up a few trips.
+You could use a Dublin bike, a Coke Zero bike in Cork, Limerick or Galway, a company fleet bike or borrow one from a friend to clock up a few trips.

 Contact email@example.com with the details of your issue and any error messages you see.
 Note that you can edit your journey or personal details once you are logged into your Active Travel Logger account.

-To qualify for prizes, you must have one person who has not cycled in the past six months on your team.
-If you can’t find a non-cyclist, please contact your company coordinator, as they may be able to match you up with someone.
-If you don’t know who your company coordinator is, please contact email@example.com
+To earn bonus point for your team, you must have one person who has not cycled in the past six months on your team.
+If you can’t find a new or returning cyclist, please contact your company coordinator, as they may be able to match you up with someone.
+If you don’t know who your company coordinator is, please contact firstname.lastname@example.org

 Terms and Conditions